gordon-cs/route-map-evaluator/README.md

 - **Requirement 3 : Upgrading**

 > minSpan() method implemented to find ideal connections for faster traversals and output recomendations to the terminal.
-Passes all tests with no diff issues and correct stylings.
+Passes most tests with occasional error and correct stylings.
 Completed by Elijah Opoku-Nyarko with later revisions by Jake Colbert.

 - **Requirement 4 : Worst-Case Analysis of Bridge Collapse**